peterthenelson/fiolin/docs/index.md

 The `interface` section of the `FiolinScript` type is used to configure this behavior.
 The basic options are for how many input and output files you expect.
-`'NONE'` means no files, `'SINGLE'` means exactly one file, and `'MULTI'` means any number of files.
+`'NONE'` means no files, `'SINGLE'` means exactly one file, `'MULTI'` means more than one file, and `'ANY'` means any number of files.

 TODO: Update once there are more interesting options